 - The City received State and Federal grant funding for the Urban Forestry cost-share tree program for a sixth year to support the addition of 10 more trees in 2018.

 - A supplemental Tree City USA Growth Award was awarded to the City for the first time.
 Points were earned for annual increases in spending on urban forests, continuing education for tree board members, City zoning ordinance regulations updates to improve the standards in trees in parking lots, the cost-share street tree planting program and the wildland fire prevention program.

 Cost-Share Tree Planting Program

 The City of Red Lodge Parks Board, with funding from the MT Department of Natural Resources and Conservation, is offered a cost-share tree planting opportunity to encourage tree plantings along street boulevards.

-For $75 per tree, the City will plant a tree on City-owned land adjacent to your property (the area typically between the sidewalk and the street).
-Planting will include mulch and any necessary stakes or fencing.
+For $95 per tree, the City will plant a tree on City-owned land adjacent to your property (the area typically between the sidewalk and the street).
+Planting includes the necessary stakes and caging to protect trees from wildlife.
 All you have to do is water, prune and provide long-term care for the tree.